 The Victorian Institute of Teaching (VIT) is an independent statutory authority for the teaching profession, whose primary function is to regulate members of the teaching profession.

-It is a legal requirement for all teachers to be registered with VIT in order to be employed in a school.
+It is a legal requirement for all teachers to be registered with VIT in order to be employed in a school or early childhood education and care service or Victorian children’s service.

 The VIT was established by the Victorian Institute of Teaching Act 2001 in December 2002.